matt-dray/cran-number/README.md

 # {kevinbacran} test: what's your Hadley Number?

 This app is in development.
-In particular, the speed, graphics, error reporting and presentation need updating.

 ## TL;DR

 An app to demonstrate the [Six Degrees of Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
-But it's for CRAN authors.
+But it's for CRAN packages.
 And [Hadley Wickham](http://hadley.nz/) is Kevin Bacon.

 ## What?